desmap/ale-sensible/README.md

 This should be enough info to start.
 Find further ALE options and commands with `:help ale`.

-**Missing any settings that should be default?
-Open an issue or PR, I am happy to get your input!**
+_Missing any settings that should be default?
+Open an issue or PR, I am happy to get your input._

+_Don't want a plugin but just the stuff yourself to your config?
+Check this: https://github.com/desmap/ale-sensible/blob/master/plugin/ale-sensible.vim_

 <img src='https://user-images.githubusercontent.com/43666255/50661376-413b4500-0fa3-11e9-9bd4-7248514f576a.png' width=150/>